 Write to the IRS office where you file your returns (using the Without a payment address under Where To File, later) to notify the IRS of any business name change.
 See Pub.
 1635 to see if you need to apply for a new employer identification number (EIN).

 Complete and mail Form 8822-B to notify the IRS of a business address or responsible party change.
 Don't mail Form 8822-B with your Form 943.
-For a definition of "responsible party," see the Form 8822-B instructions.
+For a definition of "responsible party," see the Instructions for Form SS-4.

 Federal tax deposits must be made by electronic funds transfer (EFT).

 You must use EFT to make all federal tax deposits.
 Generally, an EFT is made using the Electronic Federal Tax Payment System (EFTPS).
 If you don't want to use EFTPS, you can arrange for your tax professional, financial institution, payroll service, or other trusted third party to make electronic deposits on your behalf.
 Also, you may arrange for your financial institution to initiate a same-day wire payment on your behalf.
 EFTPS is a free service provided by the Department of the Treasury.
 Services provided by your tax professional, financial institution, payroll service, or other third party may have a fee.

 For more information on making tax deposits, see section 7 of Pub.
 51. To get more information about EFTPS or to enroll in EFTPS, go to EFTPS.gov, or call 800-555-4477 or 800-733-4829 (TDD).
 Additional information about EFTPS is also available in Pub.
 966.

 For an EFTPS deposit to be on time, you must submit the deposit by 8 p.m.
 Eastern time the day before the date the deposit is due.